gilbarbara/hooks/docs/useIsomorphicLayoutEffect.md

 # useIsomorphicLayoutEffect

-Returns `useLayoutEffect` in the client or `useEffect` on the server.
+Returns `useLayoutEffect` on the client and falls back to `useEffect` on the server.
+This prevents React warnings about using `useLayoutEffect` during server-side rendering (SSR).

+> Avoid using this hook for effects that don’t require synchronous DOM updates.
+Use useEffect instead for non-DOM-related logic.

 ## Usage